rubengc/edd-downloads-lists/readme.txt

 TODO:
-Support to add custom collection lists (for example the list "List") to grouping list Filter lists queries to hide single lists ("likes" do not appear on "List") Improve templating
+Support to add custom collection lists (for example the list "List") to grouping list Improve templating

+Done:
+Filter lists queries to hide single lists ("likes" do not appear on "List"): I need this PR on EDD Wish List to get it done (https://github.com/easydigitaldownloads/edd-wish-lists/pull/51)